Ever imagined living on campus with a walking disability? I hadn’t.

 Demareski added Kunkle will become more ADA compliant within the next year or two along with renovations.
 Van Wickle will be renovated within the next three to four years, and there is no timeline for updating Hogg Hall for ADA Accessibility compliance.

 “They’ll get done, but we need to build the funding up over time.
-I think the work we did in Markle to add the elevator was a key project,” said Demareski.
+I think the work we did in Markle to add the elevator was a key project,” Demareski said.
 “But the costs are significant because it’s getting into the building, it’s the elevator… the ADA bathrooms, we try to package it together.”